 In 2015 composers Joanna Bates and Sylvio Pretsch met for the first time and discovered an immediate creative affinity.
 Their collaboration began with shared interests in contemporary songwriting and expanded into orchestral, cinematic and production-driven projects.

 Joanna’s body of work includes the documentary score for Bear Sanctuary (Discovery Channel), collaborations with orchestras in Moscow, the Czech Republic and Poland, and the composition of the musical drama CELT, staged at the Brecon Theatre in 2005.
 Earlier in her career she was a finalist in the Best Song category of The Musical Of The Year competition in 1996.
+Sylvio’s background spans international remix and production work, audio post-production for albums later placed in television programming, and the creation of demo compositions for established VST instrument manufacturers.

 Together they contributed music to commercial and entertainment productions, including projects for major digital-media companies.
 When global production cycles slowed during the COVID-19 years (2020–2022), the resulting pause became a decisive moment in their artistic development.